 Can the use of these USDs in content created by a user be used to create a “reputation” network?

-A reputation score might be kept for authors on specific topics, and could be increased.
-Having that person select certain results to include in what they right might have an impact on Web results, and on advertisements show by the search engine.
+A reputation score might be kept for authors on specific topics and could be increased.
+Having that person select certain results to include in what they right might have an impact on Web results, and advertisements shown by the search engine.

 The act of selecting a result may be used as a feed back mechanism for the search engine, and could impact such things as: